ratify-project/ratify-web/docs/plugins/verifier/notation.md

             - "*"
           signatureVerification:
             level: strict
-            verifyTimestamp: "afterCertExpiry" # optional, please remove if timestamp countersignature verification is not required. `afterCertExpiry` only verify timestamp countersignatures if any code signing certificate has expired.
-DEFAULT: `always`.
-To enable timestamp verification, trust store type `tsa` MUST be configured.
+            verifyTimestamp: "always" # optional, this parameter is only applicable if timestamp verification has been enabled.
+The default value is `always`, which means timestamp will always be validated.
+If you want to verify timestamp only when any code signing certificate has expired, set the value to `afterCertExpiry`.
           trustStores: # trustStore must be trust-store-type:trust-store-name specified in verificationCertStores
             - ca:ca-certs
-            - tsa:tsa-certs # optional, please remove if timestamp countersignature verification is not required.
-To enable timestamp verification, trust store type `tsa` MUST be configured.
+            - tsa:tsa-certs # optional, please remove if timestamp  verification is not required.
           trustedIdentities:
             - "*"
 ```